Mike Yastrzemski Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Pirates pitching staff ranks 20th in the league.
+- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 18th in the league.

-- The Pirates surrender the third-fewest home runs in baseball (93 total, one per game).
+- The Pirates surrender the second-fewest home runs in baseball (94 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.